logical-mechanism/Seedelf-Wallet/README.md

 (g, u) \rightarrow (g^{d}, u^{d'}) \quad \text{where } d \neq d'
 $$

-This registry would become unspendable.
+This registry would become unspendable, resulting in lost funds for both Bob and Alice.

 ### De-Anonymizing Attacks